whitneyburton/portfolios/students/1602/jeneve-parrish/20150311-jeneve-parrish-m1.markdown

 ## Areas of Emphasis

 This module, my first priority was to learn what I *don’t* know.
 Now, that list is enormous and still growing; I didn't expect that I would also learn *how* to find answers as needed.
 That knowledge became more valuable in a discipline where needs, practices and tools aren't determinate and change rapidly.
 My second goal was to establish a work schedule that was both productive and realistic.
 While I *have* been more productive than I could have imagined, I know that the pace I am currently maintaining can't be sustained for long.
 Thankfully, the program at Turing *isn't* long, and I know that my family and I will become more and more accustomed to my schedule as time goes on.
-I will leave Turing with a new definition of rigor, and in the next 3 modules, continuing to improve my typing,and workflow efficiency will be areas of focus.
+I will leave Turing with a new definition of rigor, and in the next 3 modules, continuing to improve my typing and workflow efficiency will be areas of focus.

 ### End of Module Assessment